doc4d/docs/docs/ViewPro/getting-started.md

 ### Using range objects

 Some 4D View Pro methods require a *rangeObj* parameter.
 In 4D View Pro, a range is an object that references an area in a spreadsheet.
 This area can be composed of one or several cells.
-Using 4D View Pro methods, you can create ranges and pass them to other commands to read from or write to specific locations in your document.
+Using 4D View Pro methods, you can create ranges and pass them to other methods to read from or write to specific locations in your document.

 For example, to create a range object for the following cells: